Crumb Top Baking

 For the oat mixture:

-• 1/4 cup virgin, cold pressed coconut oil
+• ΒΌ cup (60 g) virgin cold pressed coconut oil

 Instructions

-1. Prepare the jam filling: In a small sauce pan, add the strawberries and maple syrup.
+• Prepare the jam filling: In a small sauce pan, add the strawberries and maple syrup.
 Bring to a low boil and let simmer until the strawberries have softened.
 Mash with a fork or potato masher.
+(There will be a lot of liquid).
 Remove from heat and stir in the chia seeds.
-Cover and let sit for 20 minutes to allow the chia seeds to plump.
+Cover and let sit for 15-20 minutes to allow the chia seeds to plump up and thicken the jam.

-2. Prepare the oat mixture: Preheat the oven to 350F.
-Grease an 8-inch square pan and line it with over-hanging parchment paper.
+• Prepare the oat mixture: Preheat the oven to 350F.
+Grease an 8-inch square pan and line it with overhanging parchment paper.
 In a large bowl, combine the oats, coconut, sugar and salt.
 In a small microwaveable bowl, add the peanut butter, maple syrup and coconut oil.
 Microwave for two 30-second intervals, stirring in between and after until melted together and runny.
-Pour over oat mixture and stir until well combined.
+Pour over the oat mixture and stir until well combined.
 (The mixture will be wet).

-3. Assemble the bars: Add about two-thirds of the oat mixture to the prepared pan and press down to form a firm bottom layer.
+• Assemble the bars: Add about two-thirds of the oat mixture to the prepared pan and press down to form a firm bottom layer.
 Spread the jam filling evenly over the top.
 Sprinkle the remaining oat mixture over the jam and press down lightly.
-Bake for 30-32 minutes, or until the top is golden brown.
-Let cool on a wire rack before transferring to the refrigerator to firm up.
+Bake for 25-30 minutes, or until the top is golden brown.
+Let cool on a wire rack before transferring to the fridge to firm up.

-4. Storage: Cut into squares and store in an airtight container in the refrigerator for 5-6 days, or freeze for up to 3 months.
+• Storage: Cut into squares and store in an airtight container in the fridge for 5-6 days, or freeze for up to 3 months.

 Notes